khosro/t/Asus/README.md

 # Problem

-I have `MediaTek Wi-Fi 6 MT7921 Wireless LAN Card` as a Wireless device and during my work, Wireless randomly disconnect and disapear.
+I have `MediaTek Wi-Fi 6 MT7921 Wireless LAN Card` as a Wireless device and during my work, Wireless randomly disconnect and disappear.

 And i must restart and sometimes do it twice to solve.